 Tribhuvan International Airport

-The airport facilitates your exchange upon arrival in the country.
+The airport facilitates your Nepal currency exchange upon arrival.
 You will find two currency exchange centers in the arrivals hall.
 But the exchange rate is low, and there is a handling fee.
 Therefore, it is generally not recommended to exchange money at the Tribhuvan International Airport (TIA), or only exchange a small amount for emergency purposes, such as paying transportation expenses.

 *Nepal is a tipping country

-*You can bargain on the exchange rate when you spend in US dollars
+*You can bargain on the exchange rate if you spend in US dollars

 *Check with your credit card company about the use of cards in Nepal, because sometimes they may not allow you to do so or charge a high fee.

 We don’t recommend bringing traveler's checks because they are almost unavailable in Nepal.
 If you want to use a traveler's check, you have to first cash it to an authorized currency trader.
 Or head to one of the major banks in Kathmandu.